DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/artifacts/spear_of_the_huntress.md

 > "The spear drives into the earth and does not stop at bedrock — it sinks further, and from it, roots spread.
 Silver-green light traces along the carved sigil.
 The hill shudders.
 Every tree around the circle straightens slightly."

 After this: the spear is consumed by the earth.
 It is gone.
-The Fane is consecrated. **Do not let the party forget it can only be used once this way** — if they spend it in combat before Month 4, Week 3, the Forest Fane cannot be reconsecrated.
+The Fane is consecrated. **Do not let the party forget it can only be used once this way** — if they spend it in combat before Module 4, Session 3, the Forest Fane cannot be reconsecrated.

-**DM note:** The party may be attached to the spear as a weapon by Month 4.
+**DM note:** The party may be attached to the spear as a weapon by Module 4.
 The sacrifice of it to the Fane should feel meaningful.
 Let them mourn it briefly.
 The effect — removing Strahd's forest lair actions — is worth more than the weapon.

 ---